Collecting international duty and import taxes

 Duties calculation on free items

 When you offer free products or samples to customers or run a Buy X and Get Y (BOGO) sale, then some items in the shipment have no cost associated with them.
-For the calculation of duties and import taxes, items can't have a $0 declared value.
-To calculate the duties and import taxes for Buy X and Get Y discounts where the second or third item is free, the cost of all items is split evenly across all items.
-For example, if one shirt is $100 and the second shirt is free, then each shirt is represented as costing $50 to calculate the duties and import taxes.
+For the calculation of duty and import taxes, items can't have a $0 declared value.
+To calculate the duty and import taxes for Buy X and Get Y discounts where the second or third item is free, the cost of all items is split evenly across all items.
+For example, if one shirt is $100 and the second shirt is free, then each shirt is represented as costing $50 to calculate the duty and import taxes.
 When there are free products or samples in the shipment, then the free item is represented as costing $1, and the $1 price is deducted evenly from every other item in the shipment.
 For example, if a shipment has five items and one of the items is free, then the free item is represented as costing $1, and $.25 is deducted from the price of the other four item in the order.

 For example, goods that are shipped from Mexico or the United States into Canada are subject to duties if the goods are valued at $150 CAD or more, and subject to import taxes if the goods are valued at $40 or more.
 If you're not sure what the de minimis value is for the country or region you're shipping to, then check the website of that country or region's tax authority, or consult a local tax expert.